-You simply contact the client via the information provided in the email.
+You can simply contact the client using the information they provided for you in the email.

-Yes, if that is your standard practice.
+Yes, if consultation fees are part of your standard practice.
 You should bill your JFM client as you would any other client.
 However, unless that client is approved for a line of credit from JFM, you cannot send JFM the invoice for funding.